Factory

 - Creates sub-accounts of itself and deploys its contract on them (

-). - Can change the stored contract using the
+). - Can manage its settings using the

 - 🦀 Rust